jtardioli/john-dempster-mediation/README.md

 ## Description
-This project involves a simple yet professional website designed for a family member's business.
+This project involves a simple yet professional website designed for a client.
 It showcases my skills in creating visually appealing and user-friendly website interfaces.

 ## Technologies Used
 - Next.js: Chosen for its server-side rendering capabilities, enhancing the website's performance and SEO.